AB-UND-ZU/alive/README.md

 - Items of an entity are not rendered separately but instead pushed as layers of <Sprite>
 - Dropped items need a parent chest or mob to be lootable
 - Item drops simply replace the sprite of its container, should be a separate entity
-- Item collecting should render a particle on the target to allow multiple drop counts
 - Door needs empty layers to appear above player
 - <Terminal> only rerenders on reference frame changes, but does not listen to displayable entities
-- Animations mutate state and don't really animate things
+- Animations mutate state and don't really animate things, maybe better called Sequences
 - Changing position manually requires to re-register entity